FKPX3118/DAHAKA-s-Filter/README.md

   <summary><i>Click to see more</i></summary>

   ### Step 1
   >Visit the [FilterBlade](https://www.filterblade.xyz/) and log in with your account.
-If you don’t have an account, you can create one for free by linking your Path of Exile account.
+If you don't have an account, you can create one for free by linking your Path of Exile account.
   >
   ><img src="https://github.com/FKPX3118/DAHAKA-s-Filter/assets/16643996/2472cdd3-a559-43fa-8c1d-20d818309a86" alt="Image" width="400">

   ### Step 2
-  >On the FilterBlade homepage, you can choose to load your own favorite filter or use Neversink’s stable version(recommend), which is the default option.
+  >On the FilterBlade homepage, you can choose to load your own favorite filter or use Neversink's stable version(recommend), which is the default option.
 You can also select the strictness level of the filter, which determines how much loot is shown or hidden.
 The higher the strictness, the less loot you will see, but the more valuable it will be.
 Remember to choose the same strictness level of DAHAKA's Filter if you want to use this 3-Strictness module.
   >
   ><img src="https://github.com/FKPX3118/DAHAKA-s-Filter/assets/16643996/303d419a-c366-4be3-94fe-538b102b1078" alt="Image" width="400">

   ### Step 3
-  >To apply DAHAKA’s presets, go to the Overview tab and click "MODULES".
+  >To apply DAHAKA's presets, go to the Overview tab and click "MODULES".
   >
   ><img src="https://github.com/FKPX3118/DAHAKA-s-Filter/assets/16643996/e32e7adb-636f-485c-b1e2-22a23991d4c4" alt="Image" width="400">
   >
   >Then, click on Public and type or copy **“FKPX3118”** to the By Author field.
-Click on "Search" to find DAHAKA’s presets.
+Click on "Search" to find DAHAKA's presets.
   >
   >You will see a list of presets that you can add to your filter.
   >